learn-co-curriculum/welcome-getting-help/README.md

 ![AskAQuestion](https://curriculum-content.s3.amazonaws.com/aaq-button.png)

-Clicking this button will display a form where you can submit your question.
+When clicked, a new tab will open to [portal.flatironschool.com][portal].
+On this site, you'll see another **Ask a Question** button in the upper-right corner of the webpage.
+Clicking this button will open a form where you can submit your question.

-**Questions must be related to the current lesson or lab that you are working on.**
-AAQ does not support questions related to portfolio projects, code challenges, or other personal projects.
+**AAQ does not support questions related to portfolio projects, code challenges, or other personal projects.**

 AAQ exists to help Flatiron students learn to debug their issues successfully.
 As mentioned, we do encourage you to first attempt your own troubleshooting to